Beardstown’s gift to jazz

 Norvo was indifferent to, or perhaps superior to the factionalism—racial, stylistic, geographic—that even then split jazz into camps.
 In the 1940s bebop or bop, emerged as the closest thing yet to an indigenous black art music.
 Norvo, unlike Goodman and most swing players, was open to the new sounds coming out of New York.
 In 1953 the critic Whitney Balliett noted in The Atlantic Monthly that since the 1940s Norvo's style "has moved with the music by becoming increasingly supple and exciting in its use of more complicated harmonics and rhythms.
 He has played with consummate ease in the company of the greatest of the bop musicians," including Charlie Parker and Dizzy Gillespie.
 You say another case of cultural appropriation, I say another musician with open ears.

 Norvo's playing is still worth listening to.
 Contemporary critics praise its wit and technical range, describing it variously as “swinging in the most transporting breeze" and "as benign and soothing to the ear as the sound of falling leaves."
 Happily, thanks to recordings, musicians don't really die, they just get reissued.
 The excellent Norvo/Farlow/Mingus sessions recorded for Savoy Records are available, for example, as is that 1959 concert with Sinatra in Melbourne, and the wryly titled Music To Listen To Red Norvo By.
-Get one, and find out what a kid from Beardstown can do when he gets a chance. ●
+Get one and learn what a kid from Beardstown can do when he gets a chance. ●